synapticloop/documentr/src/docs/table-of-contents.md

-## Step 3 - Generating the table of contents
+## Generating the table of contents

-`documentr` can automatically generate the table fo contents for your documentation, simply by entering the following line into you `documentr.json` file:
+`documentr` can automatically generate the table of contents for your documentation, simply by entering the following line into you `documentr.json` file:

 ```